GLFHC/.github/profile/tutorials/automation.md

 ## Automating busy work

-Github has lots of automatic functions built in that are designed to perform repetitive tasks for the user.
+GitHub has lots of automatic functions built in that are designed to perform repetitive tasks for the user.
-There are over 13,000 automation functions in Github.
-You will find them under Github Actions.
+There are over 13,000 automation functions in GitHub.
+You will find them under GitHub Actions.
 Of course many of them solve problems that only large software projects have.
 The majority you want are under the "CI/CD group" (Continuous Integration/Continuous Deployment)

 Example functions that are useful in the GLFHC environment